SAP-samples/cloud-cap-samples-java/README.md

 Before you can access the UI you should make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).

-1. Create Launchpad Service subscription in the BTP Cockpit
+1. Create a Launchpad Service subscription in the BTP Cockpit
-2. Goto **HTML5 Applications**
+2. Go to **HTML5 Applications**
 3. Start any of the HTML5 applications

 Additionally, you can add the UIs to a Launchpad Service site like it is described in in the last two steps of [this tutorial](https://developers.sap.com/tutorials/btp-app-kyma-launchpad-service.html#9aab2dd0-18ea-4ccd-bc44-24e87c845740).